 The Employers’ Confederation of the Philippines (ECOP), established in September 1975, unites employers and their organizations, safeguards and enhances employers’ interest in labour-management relations, including social and economic policy issues, and promotes industrial harmony, social justice and national economic growth.

 The ILO works with ECOP to enhance their research and policy capacities to engage in evidence-based key social and economic policy dialogue including on the impact of technology on labour markets as well as provide technical capacity to effectively engage and lead on critical debates, strengthen the technical service and policy capacity of business membership organizations to increase their relevance and representation in fragile zones and enable them to effectively contribute to sustainable economic and social recovery, mainstream issues of gender equality into the policy agenda, and strengthen the capacity of the representatives of employers to engage in bipartite and tripartite dialogues.

 Some 600 national trade unions, industrial federations and plant-level unions from private and public sectors are registered in the Philippines, although they represent less than 10 per cent of the 38.8 million-strong workforce.
-Among these are the Trade Union Congress of the Philippines (TUCP), the Federation of Free Workers (FFW) and the Alliance of Progressive Labor (APL).
+Among these are the Federation of Free Workers (FFW), Kilusang Mayo Uno (KMU), Sentro ng mga Nagkakaisa at Progresibong Manggagawa (SENTRO), and the Trade Union Congress of the Philippines (TUCP).
 Their primary concerns include decent work for job seekers and job preservation for the employed.